ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Managing-your-accounts.rst

 You can do this on the command line with the ``--unlock`` option which takes a whitespace separated list of accounts (in hex or index) as argument so you can unlock the accounts programmatically for one session.
-This is useful if you want to use your account from Dapps via RPC. ``--unlock`` will unlock the first account.
+This is useful if you want to use your account from ÐApps via RPC. ``--unlock`` will unlock the first account.
 This is useful when you created your account programmatically, you do not need to know the actual account to unlock it.